buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - *3. Yellow*.
 The target takes 10d6 lightning damage on a failed save, or half as much damage on a successful one.
 - *4. Green*.
 The target takes 10d6 poison damage on a failed save, or half as much damage on a successful one.
 - *5. Blue*.
 The target takes 10d6 cold damage on a failed save, or half as much damage on a successful one.
 - *6. Indigo*.
 On a failed save, the target is restrained.
 It must then make a Fortitude Saving Throw at the start of each of its turns.
 If it successfully saves three times, the spell ends.
 If it fails its save three times, it is permanently turned to stone and subjected to the petrified condition.
-The successes and failures don't need to be consecutive; keep track of both until the target collects three of a kind.
+The successes and failures don' \*\*t need to be consecutive; keep track of both until the target collects three of a kind.
 - *7. Violet*.
 On a failed save, the target is blinded.
 It must then make a Will Saving Throw at the start of your next turn.
 A successful save ends the blindness.
-If it fails that save, the creature is transported to another plane of existence of the GM's choosing and is no longer blinded (typically, a creature that isn't on its home plane is banished home, while other creatures are usually sent to the Astral or Ethereal Plane).
+If it fails that save, the creature is transported to another plane of existence of the GM' \*\*s choosing and is no longer blinded (typically, a creature that isn' \*\*t on its home plane is banished home, while other creatures are usually sent to the Astral or Ethereal Plane).
 - *8. Special*.
 The target is struck by two rays.
 Roll twice more, rerolling any 8s.

 ### Prismatic Wall